Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Sharing Text in a Message

+The text sharing operation is supported in mobile and wearable applications.

 To share any text with an SMS or MMS message, use the `APP_CONTROL_OPERATION_SHARE_TEXT` operation.

 **Figure: Sharing text**